tmssoftware/TMS-FlexCel.NET-demos/README.md

 - **Now FlexCel won't throw an exception when reading custom properties in an xls file if the values of the property aren't defined.** Either because of corruption or because they were created with a tool that created wrong files,  some xls files might end up having a custom property but no value associated with them.
 FlexCel was throwing exceptions when you tried to read the properties of those files, but that didn't allow you to get other properties which might be set correctly.
 So now FlexCel will just ignore those errors.

-- **Bug Fix.** FlexCel would fail to read xlsx files with formulas that contained unknow user defined functions that returned a reference type.
+- **Bug Fix.** FlexCel would fail to read xlsx files with formulas that contained unknown user-defined functions that returned a reference type.

 - **Bug Fix.** FlexCel will now render labels in a 100% stacked chart as the values, not the percent in the charts.